 The definition of price-sensitive information could be as follows (it is based on current definition of inside information in MAR art.
 7.2):

-For the purposes of paragraph 1, information shall be deemed to be of a precise nature if it indicates a set of circumstances which exists or which may reasonably be expected to come into existence, or an event which has occurred or which may reasonably be expected to occur, where it is specific enough to enable a conclusion to be drawn as to the possible effect of that set of circumstances or event on the prices of the financial instruments or the related derivative financial instrument, the related spot commodity contracts, or the auctioned products based on the emission allowances.
+Information shall be deemed to be price-sensitive if it indicates a set of circumstances which exists, or an event which has occurred, where it is specific enough to enable a conclusion to be drawn as to the possible effect of that set of circumstances or event on the prices of the financial instruments or the related derivative financial instrument, the related spot commodity contracts, or the auctioned products based on the emission allowances.

 Although the definition of price-sensitive information would be narrower than the definition of inside information, no harm for the market would appear, since the provisions on identification and protecting inside information would remain unchanged.
 On the other hand, only important information would be published, which would be beneficial both for investors, and for issuers.